 Marilyn Monroe was another vehicle in bringing Lee denim to the hips of the youth.
 In John Huston’s film “The Misfits” from 1961, she appears wearing a Lee Storm Rider jacket starring with Montgomery Clift, who wore Lee Riders.

 Already in 1952 Monroe wore denim on the big screen.
-In “Clash By Night” it is probably JC Penney’s “Prefer Most” model (thanks to Simon Tuntelder for helping out here).
+In “Clash By Night” it is probably JC Penney’s “Prefer Most” model.

 The legacy of many of Lee’s groundbreaking and iconic products live on today in the updated and current 101-series, which recently introduced the 101 Rider model.